 Help attendees tag themselves.

-One of the benefits of social media is that it helps attendees engage with one another and your conference, while allowing you to spread the word about your event.
-"Facebook is a great platform to share pictures," says Robyns.
-She suggests you have a photographer upload pictures during the conference, and invite attendees to tag themselves.
-When they do, the photos are shared with their own Facebook community.
-"If they have business associates that are Facebook friends," she says, "it could actually spur interest about the conference."
+One of the many benefits of social media is that it helps attendees engage with one another and your conference, while allowing you to spread the word about your event.
+Encouraging attendees to share photos and videos is a great way to get them to interact virtually, with each other and with people you want to come to your next event.
+A lot of groups assign an event photographer to capture high-quality images and invite attendees to tag themselves when the photos get posted.
+When they do, the photos are shared with their own social media connections.

 Focus on content.